lazarevia/NetEngineer/Labworks/Lab_03/Configure_DHCPv6/README.md

 R1(config-dhcp)# domain-name STATELESS.com
 ```

 b.
-Configure the G0/0/1 interface on R1 to provide the OTHER config flag to the R1 LAN, and specify the DHCP pool you just created as the DHCP resource for this interface.
+Configure the G0/0/1 (e0/1)interface on R1 to provide the OTHER config flag to the R1 LAN, and specify the DHCP pool you just created as the DHCP resource for this interface.
 ```
-R1(config)# interface g0/0/1
+R1(config)# interface e0/1
 R1(config-if)# ipv6 nd other-config-flag
 R1(config-if)# ipv6 dhcp server R1-STATELESS
 ```

 c.
 Save the running configuration to the startup configuration file.
-Close configuration window
 d.
 Restart PC-A.
 e.
 Examine the output of ipconfig /all and notice the changes.
 ```
 C:\Users\Student> ipconfig /all